Wabash, Indiana: Theater

 Opened on March 30, 1906, the Eagles Theatre was built as a vaudeville theatre.
 In the late 1920s it was remodeled by architect Alvin M. Strauss and had switched to movies by the 1930s. further remodeling was carried out in 1939 when it was redecorated in the Art Deco style.
 The Eagles Theatre has one of the largest screens remaining in Indiana and has 2 balconies and a ballroom.
 The Eagles Theatre was added to the National Register of Historic Places in 1985.

 The Honeywell Center is a performing arts center located in downtown Wabash.
-Construction of the 45,000-square-foot-facilaity began in 1940 but was postponed until 1957. in 1997 a 75,000-square-foot addition included the 1,500-seat Ford Theater, Eugenia's Restaurant and an art gallery.
+Construction of the 45,000-square-foot-facility began in 1940 but was postponed until 1957.
+In 1997, a 75,000-square-foot addition included the 1,500-seat Ford Theater, Eugenia's Restaurant and an art gallery.